risingwavelabs/awesome-stream-processing/03-real-time-etl/001-ingest-data.md

 ### Ingest data from a Kafka topic

 To connect to the Kafka topic, use the following SQL query.
-For this source, we will create a watermark to ensure that all events are processed within the proper time windows, in this case three seconds.
-Events that arrived outside of the time window will not be processed.
-We use the `CREATE SOURCE` command here but `CREATE TABLE` can be used as well if we want to persist the data in RisingWave.
+For this source, we will create a watermark to ensure that all events are processed within the proper time windows.
+In this case, the window is three seconds.
+Events that arrive outside of the time window will not be processed.
+We use the `CREATE SOURCE` command here, but `CREATE TABLE` can be used as well if we want to persist the data in RisingWave.

-To learn more about the `CREATE SOURCE` command, see [`CREATE SOURCE`](https://docs.risingwave.com/docs/current/sql-create-source/) from the offical RisingWave documentation.

-To learn more about the `CREATE TABLE` command, see [`CREATE TABLE`](https://docs.risingwave.com/docs/current/sql-create-table/) from the offical RisingWave documentation.

-To learn more about how to consume data from Kafka, see [Ingest data from Kafka](https://docs.risingwave.com/docs/current/ingest-from-kafka/) from the official documentation.

 ```sql
 CREATE SOURCE site_visits (